#[repr(transparent)]pub struct Id<T: ?Sized, O: Ownership> { /* private fields */ }Expand description

 yielding increased speed and reducing memory pressure.

-Note: This relies heavily on being inlined right after msg_send!
+Note: This relies heavily on being inlined right after msg_send!,

 be careful not accidentally require instructions between these.